parad74/dotnetcore_mssqlce/README.md

 You will need to add new linked files for any new entity classes you add or rename in the designer.

-In project dotnet Core it looks so.
+In project C4U.Model.Include.csproj 30 - 33 lines

 EntityDeploy Include="..\4.8\C4U.Model\App_Data\MainDB.edmx" Link="App_Data\MainDB.edmx"

 Compile Include="..\4.8\C4U.Model\App_Data\Model6.cs" Link="App_Data\Model6.cs"

-2. In project dotnet Core delete from app.config all providers.
+2. In projects C4U.Model.Include/app.config  and host/app.config delete all providers.

-3. To project dotnet Core copy folder  amd64 from your .Net project with files sqlceca40.dll sqlcecompact40.dll
+3. To project C4U.Model.Include  copy folder  amd64 from your .Net project with files sqlceca40.dll sqlcecompact40.dll